-The AFGC represents the food and grocery processing sector, to support its growth in the future, creating more jobs and income for Australia, supporting our farmers and regional communities and providing the highest quality products for Australians.
+The AFGC represents the food and grocery processing sector, to support its growth in the future, creating more jobs and income for Australia, supporting our www.afgc.org.au

 ©National Allergy Council, April 2024.

 Acknowledgements

 This booklet has been developed by the National Allergy Council to support the All about Allergens online training.
 It was originally based on the 'Be Prepared: Be Allergy Aware' booklet produced by the NSW Food Authority and Allergy & Anaphylaxis Australia.